 Photo: ©Brenda Clark

-Polar bears have black skin, which helps to keep the bear warm by absorbing heat from the suns rays.
-Even their tongues are dark, often ranging from blue, to purple and sometimes black.
+Polar bears have black skin but we don’t know why.
+Maybe dark skin helps to keep the bear warm by absorbing heat, or maybe it’s just a quirk.
+Even polar bear tongues are dark, often ranging from blue, to purple, and sometimes black.

 4. They fast during the summer